 - Sha Mian (Shameen) Island, where foreign traders used to live

 - Six-Banyan Temple (aka Flower Pagoda, 1000 Buddha Pagoda) from early-6th century AD

 - In Yuexiu Park are located Yat-sen (14th-century watchtower), Statue of Five Rams, and Seaman's Pavilion.

-Guangzhou became part of China in 3rd century BC.
-Merchants from Arabia, India, Persia and other Asian countries traded here for centuries before Portugueses' arrival in early-16th century.
+Guangzhou became part of China in the 3rd century BC.
+Merchants from Arabia, India, Persia and other Asian countries traded here for centuries before Portugueses' arrival in the early-16th century.
 They were followed (17th century) by British merchants, and in the 18th century - by Dutch and French traders.

 Guangzhou cruise port Nansha

 Port Guangzhou has a total of 4600 berths (designated mooring locations), 133 buoys and 2359 anchorages.
 The port can handle ships with DWT (deadweight tonnage) up to 3,000 tons.
 It provides a wide range of maritime services, including loading / discharging, warehousing, storage, logistics, containerized cargo and passenger services.
 Most of the shipped goods are agricultural and industrial products, including crude oil, coal, ore, steel, chemicals, automobiles, grain.